LampDelivery/Helldivers/README.md

 - Message boxes mimic encrypted transmission consoles.
 - Notifications?
 Recast as priority alerts from Super Earth HQ.

-This theme doesn’t just modify Discord—it liberates it.
+This theme doesn’t just reshape Discord—it liberates it.
 Every scroll, click, and emoji is now a salute to democracy.
 You’re not chatting.
 You’re coordinating planetary liberation.

 Install it.
 Deploy it.
 Spread it.
 Because freedom isn’t free—it’s color-coded, mission-stamped, and ergonomically optimized.